Product designers improve the usability of everyday items by creating new designs and enhancing existing ones

 Working hours

-Your working hours will typically be 9am to 5.30pm, but there may be times when extra hours are necessary in order to meet deadlines or to resolve design difficulties.
+Your typically work a 37-hour week, Monday to Friday.
+There may be times when extra hours are necessary to meet deadlines or to resolve design difficulties.
 The additional hours will not normally include weekends or shifts.

 What to expect

-- It's quite common to work in a self-employed capacity in this career, often in the form of freelancing.
-However, this is normally only possible after you have developed a track record of relevant industrial experience and a network of contacts and potential clients.
+• Self-employment is common, often in the form of freelancing or contract work, once you've developed a track record of relevant industrial experience and a network of contacts and potential clients.

 Qualifications

-In addition to product design, the following degree and HND subjects may be useful:
+The following degree and HND subjects may also be useful:

-Courses that include a relevant placement year or those with significant practical design content are particularly helpful.
-You'll be required to show a portfolio of your design work when applying for jobs so anything that helps to build this up will be useful.
+Courses that include a relevant placement year or those with significant practical design content are particularly useful.
+You'll need to have a portfolio of your design work when applying for jobs, so anything that helps to build this up will increase your chances of success.

 Entry without a degree or HND is unlikely.

-A Masters degree or other postgraduate qualification might be an advantage in certain sectors, especially when working with European customers and competitors.
+Although not essential, a Masters degree in product design might be an advantage in certain sectors.
 Search postgraduate courses in product design.

 Skills